Enter your email address below and subscribe to our newsletter

 Prepare a small bowl and add the spices such as cinnamon stick, cardamom, turmeric powder, beef stock cube, chili powder, salt, ground coriander, ground nutmeg and cumin powder.

-Roast the spices: Melt the butter in a preheated pan on medium-low heat.
+Melt the butter in a preheated pan on medium-low heat.
 First, add the cinnamon stick and the cardamoms, and roast them for about fifteen seconds while stirring.

-Cook the aromatics: Add the chopped garlic and onion to the pot and sauté for two minutes on medium-low heat or until the onions start to brown.
+Add the chopped garlic and onion to the pot and sauté for two minutes on medium-low heat or until the onions start to brown.
 When the onions caramelize, add the spices, such as chili powder, cumin powder, turmeric powder, ground coriander, salt, and ground nutmeg.
 If the aromatic and spice mixture looks dry, add a tablespoon of olive oil, stir to mix, and continue to fry the mixture for one minute while stirring.

-Simmer the ingredients: Bring the curry to a boil and reduce the temperature to the lowest setting.
+Bring the curry to a boil and reduce the temperature to the lowest setting.
 Slow-cooking the curry for an extended period makes the lamb soft, juicy, and tender.
 The highlight of this lamb curry is that the gravy is thick and flavourful.
+Check the pot every twenty minutes to see if the water has reduced and the meat has become soft.

-lamb curry 2
+lamb curry

 What to Serve with Lamb Curry